 To lower the risk of students having severe allergic reactions to nuts in their environment, Creative Minds strives to be a nut-free school zone.
-If your child has any food allergies or restrictions (foods they cannot eat for health reasons or that would be dangerous for them to be near), you must tell us in writing.
+If your child has any food allergies or restrictions (foods they cannot eat for health reasons or that would be dangerous for them to be near), you must tell us in writing followed by the doctor's documentation.